axdelafuen/archivr/README.md

 If you want to upload personal 3D models _(.gltf)_, in your panorama, you have to update your `php.ini` (3D model files are too large for basic php config)

-A script is available to update settings (currently bug with macOS) :
+A script is available to update settings :

 ```
 sudo ./3d-models-support.sh